dnguyen0304/adhoc/README.md

-# adhoc
+# adhoc_slcsp
-Interview materials for Ad Hoc.
+Solution to the Ad Hoc "slcsp" problem.